-To steer clear of chemicals that can make eczema itchy and to keep your skin happy:
+To steer clear of those that can make eczema itchy and to keep your skin happy:

-Stay away from smoke, and if you do smoke, now is a great time to kick the habit.
+Stay away from smoke.
+If you light up, now is a great time to kick the habit.

-Choose lukewarm or cool water instead of hot to keep skin calmer after handwashing and showers.
-When you’re done washing, gently pat skin -- don't rub -- until it’s just damp.
+Keep it lukewarm or cool, so your skin stays calmer after handwashing and showers.
+When you’re done, gently pat your skin -- don't rub -- until it’s just damp.
 Then, slather on thick lotion right away to lock in moisture.
-Allergic to wool?
 Check the ingredients label of your lotion.
-Lanolin will irritate your skin.
-For people without a wool allergy, lanolin helps.
+If you’re allergic to wool, lanolin will irritate your skin.
+No wool allergy?
+Lanolin helps.

 The Sun, Sweat, and Sunscreen